Skip to content

 If you're hiring a car, make sure you inform them you will require a baby car seat.
 Also check with your hotel or accommodation to see if they provide essentials like travel cots and high chairs.

-What to pack when travelling with a baby
+What should I pack when travelling with a baby?

 What you need to pack for your baby will depend on where you're travelling to and how long you're going away for.
 Whether your baby is of weaning age will also affect what you need to pack.